 Norway – a country of mountains

-Norway is also a country of mountains, with scenic mountain roads & spectacular mountain railways, such as the famous Flam Railway, the Bergensbanen train line across the Hardangervidda mountain National Park, the Dovrebanen train line across the scenic Dovrefjell mountain plateau & the spectacular Rauma train line.
+Norway is also a country of mountains, with scenic mountain roads & spectacular mountain railways, such as the famous Flam Railway, the Bergen line across the Hardangervidda mountain National Park, the Dovre line across the scenic Dovrefjell mountain plateau & the spectacular Rauma train line.

-The Flam Railway is a side line of the Bergensbanen line, starting at the Myrdal mountain station passing through the beautiful Flam valley with waterfalls and rivers on its way down to the Sognefjord and the fjord village of Flam.
+The Flam Railway is a side line of the Bergen line, starting at the Myrdal mountain station passing through the beautiful Flam Valley with waterfalls and rivers on its way down to the Sognefjord and the fjord village of Flam.
 The railway is one of the world’s steepest railway lines.

 The Rauma train line passes through the breathtaking Romsdal valley, surrounded by the Trolltindene mountain peaks (Troll Peaks) with the famous Troll Wall (Trollveggen in Norwegian).
-The Troll Wall is the tallest vertical rock face in Europe, 1100 meters from the base to the summit at its tallest.
-At its steepest, the summit overhangs the base by nearly fifty meters.
-The Troll Wall used to be a favorite haunt of Base jumpers (now illegal due to safety & rescue issues).
+The Troll Wall is the tallest vertical rock face in Europe, 1100 metres from the base to the summit at its tallest.
+At its steepest, the summit overhangs the base by nearly fifty metres.
+The Troll Wall used to be a favourite haunt of base jumpers (now illegal due to safety & rescue issues).